 Scenario #1: You're in a High Tax Bracket This Year

-Many investors think they need to "fill up the bracket" every year, but if your income is temporarily high, you're converting at a premium.
+If you're in a higher-than-usual tax bracket—because of a business sale, bonus, or large RMDs—a Roth conversion can trigger far more tax than you'd normally pay.
+Many investors feel they need to "fill up the bracket" every year, but if your income is temporarily high, you're converting at a premium.
 That defeats the purpose.

 When to pause